 Some people may wish to offer a meal on a regular basis.
 If you want to schedule a meal offering on the same day each week or month, let the Meal Dana Coordinator know and she will put your name on the calendar for those additional days.

 As mentioned above, it is imperative to review the Meal Offering COVID-19 Procedures closely prior to your visit.
-Also, all in-person meal offerings must be calendarized in advance through the Hermitage Dana-Coordinator.
-No unscheduled meal offering visits are permitted.
+Also, all weekend in-person meal offerings must be calendarized in advance through the Hermitage Dana-Coordinator.

 *From Wikipedia: Dana is a Sanskrit and Pali word that connotes the virtue of generosity, charity or giving of alms.